 The Candidate Search Committee will continually seek attractive candidates for various elective offices to seek the Republican nomination.
 In the case of candidates for Arlington County School Board the Candidate Search Committee will continually seek attractive candidates to seek the Republican endorsement.

-D. Research and Resolutions Committee
+D. Policy Committee

 E. Communications Committee